 Select the dataset flow you wish to view from the list.

 The Dataset activity page appears.
 This page displays the rate of messages being consumed in the form of a graph.
 Select Data governance from the top header to access the labelling fields.

-Once the connection is created, a target schema and dataset flow is automatically created to contain the incoming data.
+Once the connection is created, the dataflow is automatically created to contain the incoming data and populate a dataset with your selected schema.
 Furthermore, data back-filling occurs and ingests up to 13 months of historical data.
 When the initial ingestion completes, Analytics data and be used by downstream Platform services such as Real-time Customer Profile and Segmentation Service.
 See the following documents for more details:

 The following video is intended to support your understanding of ingesting data using the Adobe Analytics Source connector:

 The Platform UI shown in the following video is out-of-date.
 Please refer to the documentation above for the latest UI screenshots and functionality.